mpmccord/chicago_crime_viz/README.md

 Due to the size of the dataset (~8 million rows), the GitHub repository does not actually include the dataset, which can be found [here](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/about_data).

 # Running This Program
-The website will be available soon.
-Check back later for the link.
+You can view the website [here](mpmccord.github.io/chicago_crime_viz).

-In the meantime, here are instructions for running it locally on your machine.
+Here are instructions for running it locally on your machine.

 ## Prerequisites